-September 6, 2013

-To:
+INDIAN WELLS VALLEY WATER DISTRICT

+July 1, 2019

-Board of Directors
+To: Board of Directors

-From:

-Renee Morquecho, Chief Engineer
+From: Renee Morquecho, Chief Engineer

-Subject:

-Required Report on Public Health Goals
+Subject: Required Report on Public Health Goals

-Attached for your approval is a report prepared by staff comparing our District's drinking water quality with public health goals (PHGs) adopted by California EPA's Office of Environmental Health Hazard Assessment (OEHHA) and with maximum contaminant level goals (MCLGs) adopted by the USEPA.
+Attached for your review and approval is a report prepared by staff comparing our District's drinking water quality with the public health goals (PHGs) adopted by California EPA's Office of Environmental Health Hazard Assessment (OEHHA) and with maximum contaminant level goals (MCLGs) adopted by the USEPA.
 PHGs and MCLGs are not enforceable standards and no action to meet them is mandated.